 If you opt to have printed programs at your wedding, head to the nearest printer to get them all set to go.

 Arrange for meals on your big day.

-Deliver a list of must-have shot to photographers and videographers.
+Deliver a list of must-have shots to photographers and videographers.

 There is only so much time to take photos and video, so it’s important to be organized.
-Leading up to the wedding, get your media professionals a list of those “must-have” shots, including names and locations.
-You’ll save time, minimize confusion, and all the memorable moments (and important people) will be captured on the big day.
+Leading up to the wedding, provide your media professionals with a list of those “must-have” shots, including names and locations.
+You’ll save time and minimize confusion, and all the memorable moments (and important people) will be captured on the big day.